MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

     Get-OrganizationSegment
     ````

+You have successfully connected to the Security & Compliance PowerShell, created organization segments for the Legal and Marketing departments, and viewed the segments using the Get-OrganizationSegment cmdlet.

 ## Task 4: Create Information barrier policies

-In this task, you'll use PowerShell to create information barrier policies.
-By following the provided steps, you'll create a policy named **Marketing-LegalFinance** and define the allowed and blocked segments.
-PowerShell provides a flexible and efficient way to manage policies, allowing you to customize information flow within your organization.
+In this task, you will use PowerShell to create Information barrier policies to block communication between the Legal and Marketing departments.

-1. The elevated powershell window should still be open.
+1. The elevated PowerShell window should still be open.

 1. Run the **New-InformationBarrierPolicy** cmdlet with the **SegmentsBlocked** parameter to create a new **Legal-Marketing** policy: